-In this article, we look at CBD oil for inflammation and the anti-inflammatory properties of cannabidiol.
-We try to simplify it too because it can be a quite a complicated process.
+In this article, we look at CBD oil for reducing inflammation and the anti-inflammatory properties of cannabidiol.
+We try to simplify it too because it can be a quite complicated process.

-Well let’s let’s just use an example.
+Well let’s just use an example.
 Inflammation can be good and it can be bad.
 In the normal area you have an inflammation and that enhances healing.
-And so that’s the real purpose of inflammation, it’s both healing and protection.
+And so that’s the real purpose of inflammation, it serves the dual purpose of both healing and protection.

 Protection in the sense that you have an area that maybe has an infection and you want to bring in those macrophages and those immune elements that are going to clean up the mess.
-Or if that’s damaged tissue clean that out.
-So that the full healing can occur.
+Or if there’s some damaged tissue, to clean that out so that the full healing can occur.

 But the process of inflammation is quite intriguing.
 It’s a little bit like getting a 9-1-1 call.
-In that you send an ambulance or a firetruck or a policeman out there.
-Which is you don’t really know what’s happening until you get there, so you’re not sure whether to send an ambulance, fire truck, or a policeman.
+You don’t really know what’s happening until you get there, so you’re not sure whether to send an ambulance, fire truck, or a policeman.

 Purpose of Inflammation & Cytokines